 The racial and ethnic composition of this neighborhood is diverse, with a particularly high concentration of Asian residents, as well as a notable presence of people of mixed race.
 Language-wise, the neighborhood has a high number of teenagers and adults who speak Asian and Pacific Island languages, and a significant proportion of teenagers who speak other Indo-European languages.

 In terms of housing, the neighborhood predominantly features owner-occupied housing units, with far fewer renter-occupied units.
-The area has experienced a recent surge in construction, as a large number of housing units were built between 2000 and 2013, particularly in the years 2010 to 2013.
+The area has experienced a recent surge in construction, as a large number of housing units were built between since the year 2000.
 The majority of these housing units have four or more bedrooms.

 Despite having a lower proportion of residents working in the same county or place of residence, the neighborhood has a high rate of people working from home.
 Commuting times for residents are generally longer, with a substantial number of individuals taking 35 minutes or more to travel to work.
 Public transportation, bicycling, and walking to work are far less common in this area.

 Family-wise, the neighborhood is characterized by a higher number of married couple families, as well as families with biological, adopted, or stepchildren.
-There is a significantly lower number of individuals living alone, particularly males.
+There is a significantly lower number of individuals living alone.

 The residents of this neighborhood are relatively well-educated, with a high percentage of individuals holding a Bachelor's or Master's degree.
 In terms of income, the area has a higher number of households earning $100,000 or more per year, particularly in the range of $125,000 to $199,999.
 Additionally, a significant proportion of households have access to a broadband internet subscription.